po1sigala/live/02-Lesson-Plans/Part-Time/19-Week_PWA/README.md

 * In the next unit, students will be getting their first introduction to React.
 This is a huge step for them, so give students a lot of encouragement.

-* Make sure that you are familiar with components, state, and hooks before jumping into the lesson.
+* Make sure that you are familiar with components, state, and hooks before starting the lesson.

 * We are getting to the end of the boot camp and students are probably starting to feel the fatigue.
 Try to keep the morale high!